 Participation in US federal elections (comically portrayed as national race between the political parties – I say “portrayed” because this seems to me to be just another, albeit very expensive, US-funded entertainment program, not an actual exercise in democracy), requires huge amounts of money.
 For advertising, which benefits…..(yeah, you guessed it)…the US media, who else?
 As has long been a criticism of international election observers, and became all too clear with Trump’s win, the imbalanced way in which US congressional districts are set up means the conclusions are really foregone, and that competitiveness of these election contests doesn’t truly exist as it would in a genuine democracy where the majority vote wins.
 In the USA, only the wealthy or those with wealthy donors in their pockets can afford to postulate as candidates.
 We the people?!
 The Occupy movement?
 The majority crushed by the 1%.

-Moving on to the country that I actually reside in most of the year, here are some facts that you may not be aware of… Municipal elections are begin tonight in Cuba, where they don’t claim their system is perfect.
+Moving on to the country that I actually reside in most of the year, here are some facts that you may not be aware of… Municipal elections begin tonight in Cuba, where they don’t claim their system is perfect.
 But it’s their system.
 If there are things you don’t like about it, as a Cuban citizen there are outlets to voice your concern or file your complaint.
 Voting isn’t compulsory but it’s indeed popular here.
 The information slip my husband received to vote today Oct.
 20 at 8 pm from the Electoral Commission reads quite simply that according to the Electoral Law, he has the right to vote in the Assembly for the Nomination of Delegates to the Municipal Assembly of the People’s Power.
 It gives him the time & place to go (within walking distance of our home, of course) should he choose to participate in the election as a Cuban citizen.
 He knows he should take his Cuban Identify Card (every single Cuban has one of these, with a unique #, their thumbprint and photograph attached).
 No one will rebuke him, consider him un-revolutionary, or threaten his job if he were to skip the vote.
 You laugh?
 I do too, as I’ve actually repeatedly read some of those theories in US media and I just can’t believe that anyone in Cuba (in their right mind) has actually reported that’s the case.
 So I can only assume it’s simply more disingenuous US propaganda.

 Some of you out there don’t realize we have democratic elections in Cuba.
 Well, surprise, surprise, they exist, and they start from the bottom up.
 In the first phase, delegates are elected to the Municipal Assembly, and in the second phase, deputies are elected to the Provincial and National Assemblies.
 Surprisingly, no political parties (including the Communist Party of Cuba) are permitted to campaign.
 Which means we don’t have to put up with the stupid slander, lies or insulting behavior that you often see in elections in countries where big money is at stake for the power-grab.
 Or, better yet, waste a whole lot of money on that funny business when it could be put to better use improving the quality of life for the country’s citizens.
 It’s not to say a little more real debate at the grassroots and national levels wouldn’t be a bad thing.
 But the expensive media circus isn’t what I’d like to see, of that I’m sure.

 So how do Cubans know who do vote for?
 Simply consult the candidates’ biographies/photos which are posted in public locations.
 Vote based on their merit – a choice of municipal candidates will be available, nominated by individual electors or grass-roots organizations in nomination assemblies rather than by small committees of political parties.
 Voter turnout in Cuba is exceptionally high (95% or higher) because not only Cubans but many other Latin Americans today know and accept that it’s their civic duty to participate in choosing their government leaders, and they fully recognize that every vote counts.
-They actually care about politics.
+Most Cubans actually care about politics.
 In the US, many ordinary citizens have given up, believing they are powerless to counteract the influences of the wealthy interests/corporations/unions/PAC’s on their political system.
 Fidel’s famous literacy campaign in the early years of the Revolution eradicated illiteracy in Cuba, meaning the peasants could no longer be kept in the dark.
 Especially those of the disenfranchised, the poorest citizens, those who want their voice heard.
 Our neighbors to the north would do well to learn that lesson when the 2020 US federal elections come around again – barely half of eligible voters in the US bother to cast their ballot.
 Many others (especially minorities) are prevented from doing so for a lack of transportation, resources, viable identification, economic inability to leave their workplace and a host of other issues impeding their voter registration.
 In countries like Australia you can actually face a fine for not voting.
 Of compulsory voting, Obama once said: “If everybody voted, then it would completely change the political map in this country.”

 The President of Cuba (referred to as the President of the Council of State) is also the President of the Council of Ministers of Cuba, the head of government.
 The Council of Ministers (the Cabinet consisting of the President, Vice President, 7 Vice Presidents of the State Council, heads of national ministries, the Executive Committee Secretary and other lawfully-established members), is Cuba’s highest ranking executive and the administrative body of the nation’s government.
 The Executive Committee consists of the President and Vice Presidents of the Council of State, the Secretary and ministers chosen by the President.
 Policy agreements are authorized by the National Assembly, and the Council of Ministers is responsible for their implementation, designating that task to individual ministries.
 General plans for economic and social development are proposed by the council, which the National Assembly authorizes twice yearly.
 Cuba’s President, Raul Castro, will step down in 2018.
 If he is elected to the National Assembly, many assume that Miguez Diaz-Canel Bermudez could be Cuba’s next President.